This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

 In need of a healthy and easy side dish?
-Here’s a “recipe” that’s more of an idea than anything: sauteed broccoli!
-It might sound basic, but you’ll be surprised at the amount of flavor it’s possible to get from perfectly cooking this vegetable!
+Here’s a recipe that’s more of an idea than anything — sautéed broccoli!
+It sounds basic, but you’ll be surprised at how much flavor you can get from perfectly cooking this vegetable!

 Broccoli is often overcooked, leaving it soggy and without flavor.
-Here Alex and I will show you our go-to simple sauteed broccoli recipe: how to cook it so it’s lightly browned but perfectly crisp tender and flavorful!
+With my go-to simple sautéed broccoli recipe, you can get lightly browned but perfectly crisp, tender, and flavorful broccoli every time!

-🥦 Other favorite ways to cook broccoli?
-Try our steamed broccoli, roasted broccoli, and roasted broccoli and carrots recipes, or head to How to Cook Broccoli for more!
+🥦 Looking for more ways to cook broccoli?
+Try my steamed broccoli, roasted broccoli, and roasted broccoli and carrots recipes, or head to How to Cook Broccoli for more!

-Broccoli is basic, right?
-But so many home cooks cook it way beyond the point of no return.
-Overcooked broccoli is the worst: it’s limp and lifeless.
-Instead, you’ll want to cook it just to the point where it’s tender, but still bright green and crisp.
-Even better: it takes less time!
-There’s no reason to spend the time extra overcooking it (ha!).
-Here are our tips on how to make the best sauteed broccoli:
+Broccoli is a pretty basic veggie, but so many home cooks overcook it to the point of no return.
+Overcooked broccoli is the worst — it’s limp and lifeless.
+Instead, you’ll want to get it just to the point where it’s tender, but still bright green and crisp.

 Step 2: Heat olive oil in a large skillet over medium heat.
 Add the broccoli and sauté for 5 minutes.
 Watch the pan and stir so the broccoli doesn’t get too browned.
 Stir in the seasonings.